-In 2021 and 2022, TDG undertook Phase I-II drilling at Shasta.
-In 2023, TDG identified multiple new exploration target areas in the vicinity of Shasta, which are collectively referred to as Greater Shasta-Newberry and include drill targets - as disclosed in TDG news releases dated January 17, 2023, January 24, 2023 and January 25, 2023.
+In May 2023, TDG published an updated Mineral Resource Estimate for Shasta (see TDG news release May 1, 2023) which remains open at depth and along strike.
+In January 2023, TDG defined a larger exploration target area adjacent to Shasta ('Greater Shasta-Newberry'; see TDG news release January 25, 2023).
 On June 14, 2023, TDG filed an updated technical report titled "NI 43-101 The Toodoggone Portfolio and the 2023 Resource Estimate for the Shasta Deposit" with an effective date of February 11, 2023, to support the updated Mineral Resource Estimate announced on May 1, 2023.